tlaplus-community/tlaplus-nvim-plugin/README.md

 The unicode mappings follow the proposal laid out in https://github.com/tlaplus-community/tlaplus-standard/tree/main/unicode.

 The [TLA+ tree-sitter grammar](https://github.com/tlaplus-community/tree-sitter-tlaplus/) is set up to highlight Unicode symbols identically to their ASCII counterparts; to get it, first install & configure the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin then run `:TSInstall tlaplus`.
-Unfortunately SANY and TLC do not currently support Unicode symbols, so if you want to fully parse or model-check your spec you'll need to translate it back to ASCII with the [tlaplus-unicode-converter](https://github.com/tlaplus-community/tlaplus-unicode-converter) tool.
+Unfortunately SANY and TLC do not currently support Unicode symbols, so if you want to fully parse or model-check your spec you'll need to translate it back to ASCII with the [tlaplus-unicode-converter](https://github.com/tlaplus-community/tlauc) tool.

 ## Installation
 This plugin can be installed with [vim-plug](https://github.com/junegunn/vim-plug) by putting the following in your `init.vim` file between `plug#begin` and `plug#end`, then running `:PlugInstall`:
 ```vim
 Plug 'tlaplus-community/tlaplus-nvim-plugin'
 ```

-To properly handle Unicode conjunction & disjunction lists, you must use [this fork](https://github.com/tlaplus-community/neovim/releases) of Neovim which is compiled with an [unofficial release](https://github.com/tlaplus-community/tree-sitter/releases/tag/v0.20.1-1) of tree-sitter.
-The unofficial tree-sitter release contains fixes [changing the `get_column` API to count codepoints instead of bytes](https://github.com/tree-sitter/tree-sitter/issues/1405), which is important as the conjunction & disjunction list parsing code relies heavily on `get_column` to determine vertical alignment.
-Unicode codepoints are often multiple bytes in size, so a byte-based `get_column` function will often not work exactly right.
-This feature will hopefully get merged and upstreamed by the end of 2021.